gagnonclaire/valiance/valiance_vault/Valiance TTRPG/Notepad.md

 	like it sounds, abilities defined 'target character' or 'target tile' damage dealt to tiles is dealt to characters on that tile allow multihit for big characters?

+Strategies are used per round kinda like stances
+	Should they just be stances?
+Could balance them cause you couldn't use both Strategies wouldn't be able to just be bonus shit, have to actually think about them and if a stance might be better

+Make stances more general, changes gameplay round by round
+	Enemy characters shouldn't be able to use stances or transforms (rename transformation)?
+	Yeah that makes the gm job much easier, missing enemy stuff feels bad